Updated on October 12, 2025

 Two further camping areas are available very near the historic buildings and outdoor museum.
 They are on Soldiers Road and easily visible when driving in.

-• Heritage Fence tent camping area, 4 un-numbered spots available and a toilet.
-Campers do need to carry gear in from the car park nearby.
+- Heritage Fence tent camping area, four un-numbered spots available and a toilet.
+Campers do need to carry their gear in from the nearby car park.

 Map directions to Scout Loop camping area, Kurth Kiln Regional Park

-Driving Tip: Approach via Gembrook-Launching Place Road and enter the park via Soldiers Road, preferably, as it is the shortest distance to travel on the unsealed road in.
+Driving Tip: Approach via Gembrook-Launching Place Road and enter the park via Soldiers Road, preferably, as it is the shortest distance to travel on the unsealed road.

-We have stayed in the park a few times and enjoyed the tranquility.
+We have stayed in the park a few times and enjoyed the tranquillity.
 The one concern to mention is that it’s almost impossible not to be camped beneath trees.
-There is always the danger of falling limbs and it is not an ideal location in windy or extreme weather.
+There is always the danger of falling limbs, and it is not an ideal location in windy or extreme weather.

-The Kurth Kiln historic area is well worth a visit even if you are not camping.
-A number of historic buildings and artifacts are on display as well as information on the use of coal to power cars.
+The Kurth Kiln historic area is well worth a visit, even if you are not camping.
+Several historic buildings and artefacts are on display, along with information on the use of coal to power cars.

 What to see and do:

-• Take a hike!
-Numerous walking tracks lead off from the area, one of the shorter ones is the pretty Thornton Track walk that leads off from the Scout Loop camping area and loops around to where the buildings are located.
+- Take a hike!
+Numerous walking tracks lead off from the area; one of the shorter ones is the pretty Thornton Track walk, which starts from the Scout Loop camping area and loops around to where the buildings are located.
 Water Channel Track is also a worthy addition to your hiking list.
 Zoom in on the map below to see the tracks marked.

 More camping and caravan park options near the Dandenong Ranges